Parth-349/PRODIGY_GA_01/README.md

 ## 📄 View Notebook Without GitHub Errors

-If GitHub fails to render the notebook properly, you can still view it using [NBViewer](https://nbviewer.org):
+If GitHub fails to render the Output notebook properly, you can still view it using [NBViewer](https://nbviewer.org):

 ➡️ [View Output notebook on NBViewer](https://nbviewer.org/github/Parth-349/PRODIGY_GA_01/blob/main/Output.ipynb)